plokhotnyuk/jsoniter-scala/README.md

 ## Goals

 Initially this library was developed for requirements of real-time bidding in ad-tech and goals are simple:
-- do parsing & serialization of JSON directly from UTF-8 bytes to your case classes & Scala collections and back but do it crazily fast w/o reflection, intermediate trees, strings or events, w/ minimum allocations & copying
+- do parsing and serialization of JSON directly from UTF-8 bytes to your case classes and Scala collections and back but do it crazily fast w/o reflection, intermediate trees, strings or events, w/ minimum allocations and copying
-- do validation of UTF-8 encoding, JSON format & mapped values efficiently with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
+- do validation of UTF-8 encoding, JSON format and mapped values efficiently with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
 - define in _compile-time_ classes that will be instantiated during parsing to minimize probability of runtime issues, generated sources can be inspected to prove that there are no security vulnerabilities during parsing

 It targets JDK 8+ w/o any platform restrictions.

-Support of Scala.js & Scala Native is not a goal for the moment.
+Support of Scala.js and Scala Native is not a goal for the moment.

 ## Features and limitations
 - JSON parsing from `Array[Byte]` or `java.io.InputStream`